|

 # make install clean

-Install UNIX Client-Server Program Interface for TCP
+Install UNIX Client-Server Program Interface

 # cd /usr/local/src